RICHARD 3

 WITH VOICES | Torben Appel | SoMarkus Paul | Sophie Bock | Kai Börner | Sigrun Fischer | Gunnar Golkowski | Amadeus Golfer | Thomas Harms | Sophie Scheidweil | Lisa Schützenberger | Lucie Luise Thiede | Susann Thiede

-The period between the reign of Richard III and Shakespeare's drama is marked by powerful upheavals.
-How does a contemporary Richard look at these changes?
+Richard is an outsider.
+He was not born to be king.
+Standing in his way are both his brother, the reigning king, and a number of other pretenders to the throne.
+Above all, he is considered ugly and hideous, not made for the crown and peace.
+Since the whole game seems rigged, Richard decides to cheat even better than his competitors.
+He murders ruthlessly.
+Not because he is an outsider, but because he wants to play the power game of a poisoned society, perhaps even better than the others.
+On his way to the throne, he kills and schemes, lies and cheats, until he is finally crowned king.
+But what is he to do with his newfound power?
+The period between the reign of Richard III and Shakespeare's drama is one of tremendous upheaval.
+How does a contemporary Richard view these changes?
 What can he tell us about devastating attributions, the rise of misogyny, and modernity?
-With texts by Laurie Penny and Silvia Federici, actress Malaya Stern Takeda, director Aram Tafreshian and dramaturg Susanne Hentschel, together with set designer Mara-Madeleine Pieler and musician Ralph Heidel, shed light on a Richard who is man and woman and child all at once.
+With texts by Laurie Penny and Silvia Federici, actress Malaya Stern Takeda, director Aram Tafreshian, and dramaturg Susanne Hentschel, together with set designer Mara-Madeleine Pieler and musician Ralph Heidel, illuminate a Richard who is man and woman and child all at once.